 In this example, I’m using a 10-inch diameter dog bowl, so I measured 14 inches along two of the six planks, drew cut lines (using a carpenter’s square), and cut them to size using a handsaw.
 Repeat this process; however, this time use 13 inches as the measurement.
 Now, using two off-cuts from your pallet, cut two 13-inch support beams.
 You should end up with six planks, two measuring 14 inches and four measuring 13 inches.

 Build the Stand

 Now that your planks are cut to measure, you can build the stand.
 Start by nailing the 13-inch width planks into the off-cut 13-inch support planks — this will double the width of the original planks.
 Then nail the 14-inch length planks into the width planks to create a square.
-Once all of the panels have been nailed together, you should end up with the base.
-Test to make sure your bowl fits!
+Once all of the panels have been nailed together, you will have the base.
+Test to make sure your bowl fits.

 Fix Top Planks to Base